-As shown in Table 2, our largest cash outflows are derived from wholesale deposits and other sources of unsecured wholesale funding which are mostly attributable to our significant wholesale business and are prescribed outflow rates higher than other funding sources under the Rule.
+As shown in Table 2, our largest average weighted cash outflows are derived from wholesale deposits and other sources of unsecured wholesale funding and are prescribed outflow rates higher than other funding sources under the Rule.
 The prescribed outflow rates on unsecured wholesale funding transactions have a wide range.
 Substantially all operational deposits, including escrow deposits, are assigned an outflow factor of 25% under the Rule.
-We consider operational deposits a stable source of funding as these deposits are associated with key operational services provided to our wholesale customers which increase the likelihood they will maintain their balances in a time of stress.
+Operational deposit outflows of \$74 billion were a major component of total average weighted cash outflows for fourth quarter 2020.
+We generally consider operational deposits to be a stable source of funding as these deposits are associated with key operational services provided to our wholesale customers, which increases the likelihood they will maintain their balances in a time of stress.

 The Company's non-operational funding cash outflows for the purposes of the LCR calculation are predominantly composed of deposit accounts which do not satisfy the characteristics of operational deposits.
-The prescribed outflow rates assigned for these transactions are higher for financial counterparties than for non-financial counterparties.
-For substantially all non-financial counterparties the Rule's prescribed outflow rate is 40% while the outflow rate for financial counterparties is 100%.
+The prescribed outflow rates assigned to these transactions are higher for financial counterparties than for non-financial counterparties.
+For substantially all non-financial counterparties, the Rule's prescribed outflow rate is 40%, while the outflow rate for financial counterparties is 100%.
+For fourth quarter 2020, non-operational funding outflows averaged \$65 billion.